 2.2 Withdrawal pre-closing date

-Candidates who wish to withdraw before the Examination registration closing date will be offered to either defer the sitting of the examination for 12 months or have their fee repaid, minus a 100 Swiss Francs administration charge.
+Candidates who wish to withdraw before the Examination registration closing date will be offered to either defer the sitting of the examination for 12 months or have their fee repaid, minus a CHF 100 administration charge.

 2.3 Withdrawal post-closing date